yuuis/serivce_notes/draft/draft_services.md

     * ad

 # serivce of date plan
+  * target
-  * target: person without romance experience(student?)
+    * person without romance experience(student?)
+  * needs
-  * needs: target want to know nice date spot and course
+    * target want to know nice date spot and course
+  * approach
-  * approach: target input where you date and date time, so this service will serve nice date cource
+    * target input where you date and date time, so this service will serve nice date cource

 # sharing camera lends
-  * target:
+  * target
     * person who likes camenra or taking photo
     * person who have many camenra lends
-  * needs:
+  * needs
     * targets want to use nice lends, but it's so expensive
     * targets want to make money by lending a lens
   * approach